 |Students without health insurance coverage:|

 * The completion of the standard field trip Release of Liability (.doc) is required for each student participating in the field trips.

 **Students must purchase the Student Health Benefit Plan (SHBP) unless they already have their own hospitalization coverage.
 Proof of coverage when registering will exempt you from additional insurance charges.
 Students currently enrolled in the College of Food, Agricultural and Natural Resource Sciences during Spring semester and on the SHBP are also exempt from purchasing additional insurance.
 However, you must choose the "Purchase University Insurance" when registering for summer courses.
 You will not be charged additional costs; this is a bookkeeping step.
 If you are not already insured, you will automatically be enrolled in the University-sponsored plan (SHBP).

 A billing statement for tuition and fees will be sent to your student account.
 These charges must be paid in full by the due date indicated on your billing statement.
 A late fee will be assessed if payment is not received by that time.

 The August Summer Field Session involves sustained physical activity.
 A medical examination prior to the session is advised.
-Students who are required to complete the field session, but will not be able to do so due to medical reasons, should contact Alan Ek, professor and head, Department of Forest Resources (email@example.com or 612/624-3400).
+Students who are required to complete the field session, but will not be able to do so due to medical reasons, should contact Mike Kilgore, professor and department head, Department of Forest Resources (email@example.com or 612-624-3400).